upday/upday.github.io/_posts/blog/2016-27-06-holacrcy-part-1.md

 The provoking title of this section could suggest **Holacracy is not a hierarchical system** - far from it!
 There is still someone (or even a group of people) that takes decisions for the whole company.
-Like a government may decide to build an airport, but all the technical decisions are taken by someone who actually knows how to construct a runway or a hangar (maybe a bad example for a Berlin based company :smiley:).
+Like a government may decide to build an airport, but all the technical decisions are taken by someone who actually knows how to construct a runway or a hangar (maybe a bad example for a Berlin based company 😃).

 **The main purpose of the constitution is to provide Roles** _(who is accountable for what)_ **and Governance Processes** _(fix or improve the roles)_.